Avidereta/avidereta.github.io/content/home/contact.md

 # An instance of the Contact widget.
 # Documentation: https://sourcethemes.com/academic/docs/page-builder/
 widget: contact
+headless: true  # This file represents a page section.

 # This file represents a page section.
 headless: true